Mary Elizabeth Brown: Career

 Not much is known about Brown's personal life, except that she never married, nor about her teaching career.
 In April 1885 she became a teacher in the Brisbane Girls Grammar School.
 During the annual speech day held at the Grammar School in 1897, the Headmistress made reference to 'a very successful dancing class held by Miss Brown during the second and third quarters' of that year'.
-When her sister Amy died in 1904, leaving seven children, the youngest only one week old, Elizabeth helped her mother care for the children.
-In 1908, when her father returned to his hometown of Durham in England, Elizabeth and one of her sisters followed him, and helped with the writing of his autobiography 'George Brown DD, Pioneer-Missionary and Explorer: An Autobiography'.
-Brown died in Sydney on 1 May 1952, aged 90.
+When her sister Amy died in 1904, leaving seven children, the youngest only one week old, She helped her mother care for the children.
+In 1908, when her father returned to his hometown of Durham in England, Mary and one of her sisters followed him, and helped with the writing of his autobiography (i.e., GB.1).